Pondidum/Dark.Mapping/readme.md

 -------------

-* Mail icon texture from http://www.greepit.com/open-source-icons-gcons/
+* Mail and Search textures from http://www.greepit.com/open-source-icons-gcons/